hamza-amin-4365/AI-Canvas/README.md

 Here's a brief demonstration of the hand tracking application in action:

 ## Motivation
-The motivation behind this project was to provide a user-friendly way to convert CSV data into a SQLite database, while also automatically handling foreign key relationships between the tables.
-This can be useful for data analysis, querying, and integration with other applications that work with SQLite databases.
+The motivation behind this project was to explore the capabilities of computer vision and hand tracking technologies, and to create an interactive application that demonstrates these capabilities in a fun and engaging way.

 ## Technical Aspect
 The application uses the following technologies and libraries: